 Interaction With Anticoagulants

-Anticoagulants, or blood-thinning drugs, interfere with normal use of vitamin K by the body.
-If you take an anticoagulant medication such as warfarin (Coumadin®), you should keep your vitamin K intake consistent from day to day.
+Anticoagulants, or blood-thinning drugs, interfere with the normal use of vitamin K by the body.
+If you take anticoagulant medication such as warfarin (Coumadin®), you should keep your vitamin K intake consistent day-to-day.
 Consuming very large or very small amounts of this vitamin can change how these drugs work.
 For example, too much vitamin K can make your blood clot faster, so limit your intake of foods high in vitamin K like spinach and turnip greens.